RIKO910/answer-engine-optimization/readme.txt

 === Answer Engine Optimization ===
 Contributors: riko910
-Tags: answer engine optimization, seo, featured snippets, faq schema, structured data Requires at least: 5.0
+Tags: seo, optimization, answer engine, featured snippets, voice search, schema markup Requires at least: 6.5
-Tested up to: 6.5
+Tested up to: 6.8
-Requires PHP: 7.4
+Requires PHP: 7.2
-Stable tag: 1.0
+Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Easily optimize your WordPress content for Answer Engines like Google, ChatGPT, Perplexity, and others with question and answer schema markup.
+Optimize your content for answer engines like Google's featured snippets, voice search, and AI-powered answer systems.

 == Description ==

-**Answer Engine Optimization** helps you get your content featured as direct answers by AI systems and search engines.

-This plugin allows you to:
-- Add custom "Question" and "Answer" fields to posts and pages.
-- Automatically generate FAQPage JSON-LD Schema in the page head.
-- Improve your chances to be selected for Featured Snippets, ChatGPT results, Google Search Generative Experience (SGE), and more.

-Answer Engine Optimization (AEO) is the future of SEO.
-Make sure your website is ready!
+Answer Engine Optimization (AEO) is the next evolution of SEO.
+This plugin helps you optimize your content specifically for answer engines, featured snippets, and voice search results.

-= Features =
-* Add Question and Answer metadata to any post or page
-* Output FAQPage structured data (JSON-LD) automatically
+**Key Features:**

+* Automatic question detection and FAQ generation
+* Structured data markup for rich results
+* Direct answer optimization for voice search
+* HowTo and Definition schema support
+* Target question identification
+* Content analysis for answer opportunities

+With the rise of voice search and AI-powered answer engines, traditional SEO isn't enough anymore.
+This plugin gives you the tools to:

-* Increase chances for Featured Snippets and Voice Search results
+* Increase your chances of appearing in featured snippets
+* Optimize for voice search queries
+* Structure your content for better machine understanding
-* Lightweight and fast (no bloat)
+* Track and target specific questions
+* Improve your content's answer potential

 == Installation ==

-1. Upload the plugin folder to the `/wp-content/plugins/` directory or install directly through the WordPress plugins screen.
+1. Upload the plugin files to the `/wp-content/plugins/answer-engine-optimization` directory, or install the plugin through the WordPress plugins screen directly.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Edit any post or page.
-Scroll down to the **Answer Engine Optimization** meta box.
-4. Enter a **Question** and **Answer** for the content.
-5. Save/Update the post.
-6. Done!
-JSON-LD schema will be injected automatically.
+3. Configure the plugin settings under Settings > AEO Settings
+4. Use the meta boxes on post edit screens to optimize your content

 == Frequently Asked Questions ==

+= What is Answer Engine Optimization? =
+AEO focuses on optimizing content specifically for systems that provide direct answers, like Google's featured snippets, voice assistants, and AI chatbots.

-= How many Q&A can I add per page? =
+= How is this different from regular SEO? =
-Currently, this version supports **one Question and Answer** per post/page.
-Multi-FAQ support is planned for future versions.
+While traditional SEO focuses on ranking for keywords, AEO focuses on providing the best possible answer to specific questions.

+= Do I need technical knowledge to use this plugin? = No!
+The plugin provides simple interfaces and automatic optimizations that work out of the box.

-= Will this affect my page speed? =
+= Will this plugin conflict with my SEO plugin? =
-No. It adds a small JSON-LD script into the page head.
-Very lightweight.

-= Can I customize the schema? =
-Not yet in this version.
-Customization features are planned.
+No, it works alongside standard SEO plugins, adding additional optimization layers.

 == Screenshots ==

-1. Meta box to add Question and Answer in post editor
+1. The AEO settings panel where you configure global optimization settings
+2. The post editor meta box for optimizing individual content
-2. Example of generated JSON-LD schema in source code
+3. Example of question suggestions generated from your content
-3. Result appearing in Google rich results (if picked)
+4. Frontend display of optimized FAQ content

 == Changelog ==

-= 1.0 =
+= 1.0.0 =
-* Initial release: Add Question/Answer meta box
+* Initial release
-* Output FAQPage schema JSON-LD automatically

 == Upgrade Notice ==

-= 1.0 =
+= 1.0.0 =
-First version.
-Stable release.
+Initial release of Answer Engine Optimization plugin.

+== Roadmap ==

+* Integration with Google's People Also Ask data
+* Voice search performance analytics
+* AI-powered answer quality scoring
+* Content gap analysis for unanswered questions
+* Multilingual support

+== Additional Information ==

+For support, visit [https://tarikul.blog](https://tarikul.blog) or contact via [support@tarikul.blog](mailto:support@tarikul.blog).

-== License ==
+== Credits ==

-This plugin is licensed under the GPLv2 or later.
+* Inspired by the growing importance of answer engines
+* Uses WordPress core functionality for maximum compatibility
+* Schema.org standards for structured data